Aeroluna/LunaCoopMod/README.md

   - Reduces movement speed by 25% while active.

 Copied from Versus.
 Did you know Amon's Void Rays didn't even have a working passive to charge up their attacks?
 Now Amon will activate Prismatic Alignment against armored targets and will cancel it if there are no armored targets in range.

+- Removed Science Vessels from the Raiding Party (BioMechStar) composition.
+- Added Medivacs to the Raiding Party (BioMechStar) composition.
+- Increased Marauder/Marine count in the Raiding Party (BioMechStar) composition.
+- Reduced Siege Tank count in the Raiding Party (BioMechStar) composition.

+Raiding Party might as well be the Siege Tank composition with how many Siege Tanks and Science Vessels there are.
+Reducing Siege Tanks and adding more Medivacs/Marines/Marauders should make it more distinct from the Classic Infantry composition as the "SC2 Bio" composition.

 - Fixed an issue where Infested Terran eggs used Stetmann's armor icon.